Interview by Dhāraṇī Diana Díaz

 I first discovered yoga in middle school when they introduced it to us as another form of exercise.
 As a kid, I right away loved the feeling of stretching and an opportunity to rest and relax midday… nothing better!
 In high school, I decided to take yoga as my physical education class and around this same time my mother, a long time Integral Yogi, introduced me to the studio.
 I had been struggling with a lot of anxiety and depression at the time and after my first class at IYI I resonated so deeply with the teachings that felt a huge emotional release as soon as I left.
 It was a life-altering experience that has kept me connected with the Institute today.

 I love that yoga is accessible and inclusive to all people regardless of shape, size, ethnicity or background.
 It is also an interfaith practice which means it is inclusive to any and all religions or spiritual beliefs.
 I also love the multifaceted approach to Yoga which includes the 6 branches and kosha models.
 These approaches draw the practitioners from the grossest levels of being, the physical body and Hatha asana to the subtle levels of meditation and connection to the True Self.

 What do you hope your students will receive from your class?

+I’ve noticed that you offer restorative variations, inspirational readings and soothing chants throughout your class.
+In fact, I have truly enjoyed it!
 How much of your teaching style is attributable to your personality, your life experience, and your teaching wisdom?